 Extensive standardization effort has been carried out by ETSI (standards) in order to create a well defined framework to enable broad interoperability for DVB compliant equipment (transmitters and receivers).
 This framework defines the performance expected of DVB compliant equipment, thereby supporting the technical choices that were made when defining the architecture and normative requirements (ETSI standards) of the DVB systems.

-The digital TV implementation is DVB-C compliant, however has made use of the possibility the DVB-C framework offers to extend it with private extra capabilities.
+The Wyre digital TV implementation is DVB-C compliant, however Wyre has made use of the possibility the DVB-C framework offers to extend it with private extra capabilities.

 DVB-C normative references

-In order to achieve compliance with the ROTV specification set for DTV, it is necessary to conform to the mentioned DVB-C standards and other works as indicated, in addition to the other requirements of this specification.
+In order to achieve compliance with the Wyre ROTV specification set for DTV, it is necessary to conform to the mentioned DVB-C standards and other works as indicated, in addition to the other requirements of this specification.
 Notwithstanding, intellectual property rights and/or royalty fees may be required to use or implement such normative references.

 The relevant DVB-C documents can be found at: http://docbox.etsi.org/Reference.

-DVB-C implementation specifics
+Wyre DVB-C implementation specifics

-has extended the standard DVB-C specifications with a number of private signalling descriptors to create extra functionalities.
-Those extensions are documented in TLN_WRO_TA_I_S_PDAB - Specification and Certification for iDTV interconnection on VHE which describes the signaling as it is generated by the VHE.
+Wyre has extended the standard DVB-C specifications with a number of private signalling descriptors to create extra functionalities.
+Those extensions are documented in WRO_TA_I_S_PDAB - Specification and Certification for iDTV interconnection on Wyre VHE which describes the signaling as it is generated by the Wyre VHE.

-DVB-C signalling for AO STB
+Wyre DVB-C signalling for AO STB

 General

-The DVB-C signaling system is incorporated in the broadcast transmission streams of the digital television signals over the cable network.
+The Wyre DVB-C signaling system is incorporated in the broadcast transmission streams of the digital television signals over the cable network.
 The base transmission system uses MPEG-2 or MPEG-4 family digital audio/digital video streams, amended with the accompanying signaling information transported in DVB-C multiplexers using a 256 or 64 QAM modulation with channel coding.
 The main signaling elements are explained in this paragraph.

 NIT signalling structure

 The NIT (Network Information Table) provides a grouping of Transport Streams and tuning information such as channel frequencies and modulation characteristics.
-The DVB-C network transmits the NIT_other on one or more transport streams of the DVB-C network.
+The Wyre DVB-C network transmits the NIT_other on one or more transport streams of the DVB-C network.

 The NIT structure consists of frequency, symbol rate, modulation and polarization etc.

-DVB-C home channel
+Wyre DVB-C home channel

-The DVB-C network uses a “home MUX” that serves special status and provides services only available in this MUX like software upgrade services.
+The Wyre DVB-C network uses a “home MUX” that serves special status and provides services only available in this MUX like software upgrade services.
 Typically an STB will search for and tune into the “home MUX” as part of its boot and start-up procedure and will start the network structure discovery process from that entry point.

 PSI/SI signalling tables